-How do we build positive relationships & interactions with the broader community? Н ve RI15 We recognize the importance of meaningful, ongoing engagement with families in our program as well as the larger community.
+How do we maintain positive relationships & interactions when things don't go as planned?
+How are we doing?
+Evidence (How do you know?)
+RI15 We recognize the importance of meaningful, ongoing engagement with families in our program as well as the larger community.
 1 2 3 4 RI16 We have onging, collaborative, and meaningful relationships with families, schools and other community partners and stakeholders.
 1 2 3 4 RI17 We provide information to families on a regular basis. ("Regular" will vary from program to program, and could mean daily, weekly or monthly communication.)
 1 2 3 4 RI18 It's easy for families to provide feedback and communicate with us, and we encourage them to do so.
 (This could mean multiple communication channels, languages, etc.) 1 2 3 4 RI19 We welcome families' involvement with program events.
-1 2 3 4 RI20 We are intentional about connecting youth, families and staff to resources in our community that may benefit them.
+1 2 3 4 R120 We are intentional about connecting youth, families and staff to resources in our community that may benefit them.
 1 2 3 4